aredn/documentation/arednGettingStarted/mesh_status.rst

   - ``TxMbps`` or Transmit Megabits per Second is an estimate of the data rate achieved across any :abbr:`RF (Radio Frequency)` link with a neighbor node.
 This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated.

-  - ``Services`` is the column which displays any available services on the neighbor node or its LAN hosts.
-You can click on service links to navigate to the webpage for those services on the neighbor node.
+  - ``Service Name`` is the column which displays any available services on the neighbor node or its LAN hosts.
+You can click on service links to navigate to the webpage for those services.

   In addition to the neighbor node name, there may be a text abbreviation in parentheses that tells how the neighbor node is connected.